Steven-1124/starter-hugo-academic/content/home/research_experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
-  - title: Joint Investment/Venture (Game Theory)
-    # company: advised by [_Pro.
-Yaozhongwu_](https://bizfaculty.nus.edu.sg/faculty-details/?profId=161) from [National University of Singapore](https://bizfaculty.nus.edu.sg)
-    # company_url: ''
-    # company_logo: NUS
-    location: Singapore
-    date_start: '2022-07-01'
-    # date_end: '2023-09-01'
-    description: |2-
-      <font size='4'> "Vertical Joint Investment under Capacity Limitation and Demand Uncertainty" with [_Pro.
-Yaozhong Wu_](https://bizfaculty.nus.edu.sg/faculty-details/?profId=161) from NUS</font>
-        - We study the joint investment between a supplier (S) and one manufacture (M1) of the two (M1, M2), who sell to separate markets with uniform demand.
-Besides share of cost and revenue, there is “preferential strategy”, which means S would give M1 either order priority (order satisfied first) or price discount (discount market price) or both.
-We analyze the optimal joint investment strategy, which mainly concerns the share of cost and revenue and the preferential strategy.
-The optimal strategy can be characterized by market settings (cost, price, demand).

-  - title: Capacity Expansion (Game Theory, Behavior)
-    # company: advised by [_Pro.
-Zhihong Chen_](https://www.acem.sjtu.edu.cn/en/faculty/chenzhihong.html) from [Shanghai Jiao Tong University](https://www.acem.sjtu.edu.cn/en/)
-    # company_url: ''
-    # company_logo: sjtu
-    location: Shanghai, China
-    date_start: '2021-04-01'
-    # date_end: '2022-09-01'
-    description: |2-
-      <font size='4'>"Adaptive Risk Preference and Strategy in Capacity Expansion under Price and Demand Uncertainty" with [_Pro.
-Zhihong Chen_](https://www.acem.sjtu.edu.cn/en/faculty/chenzhihong.html) from SJTU</font>
-        -	Set out six price-demand scenarios with probabilities assigned and six available capacity expansion strategies.
-        -	Built a suggestion system which outputs several indexes such as the expected profit and standard deviation of a specific capacity strategy.
-        -	Plan to conduct an experiment where managers choose strategy based on our suggestions and learn from the competition results.
-        -	Plan to research whether and how the risk preference of a manger adaptively changes and analyze the possible winning strategy.

   - title: Corporate Social Responsibility (Empirical)
     # company: advised by [_Pro.
 Zucheng Zhou_](https://www.acem.sjtu.edu.cn/en/faculty/zhouzucheng.html) from [Shanghai Jiao Tong University](https://www.acem.sjtu.edu.cn/en/)